 The cavern is wide and vaulted, the ceiling looming too high above to see.
 The air is damp and cold.
 Tall spires rise like giants from black water on either side of the narrow, rocky path.

 The path is roughly 10 feet wide.
 If an adventurer gets near the water, they are immediately attack by 1d5 + 5 blackscale leeches.
-If the spires are climbed (T6 power /reflex check), 1d10 more black rubies are found.
+If the spires are climbed (T6 power /reflex check), 1d10 more blood gems are found atop them.

 B2.
 The Pearl Chamber